MOROCCO

 Food - Water - Allergies

-Drinking tap water is not recommended.
-In Jordan, tap water undergoes treatment and is generally considered safe for activities such as bathing, brushing teeth, and washing fruits and vegetables.
+Drinking tap water in Morocco is not recommended.
+While tap water is generally treated, it is safer to stick to bottled water for drinking.
+Tap water is usually safe for bathing, brushing teeth, and washing fruits and vegetables.

 It is important for those bringing medication, prescription or not, to keep in original packaging.